 The Torah is divided into fifty-four sections, each one called a sidrah or parasha.
 Each week, on Shabbat another portion is read (some weeks have a double portion).
 In most Reform synagogues, a portion of the sidrah is read.
 On Festivals, Reform congregations read from the portions traditionally assigned to those holidays.
 In addition, a selection from the Prophets or Writings is read each week.
 Known as the Haftarah, this reading is selected to relate to the text of the Torah portion.
 In most synagogues, the Torah and Haftarah portions are chanted.

-Most synagogues have at least several Torah scrolls, from which the Torah is reading during worship services.
-It is handwritten on parchment made from the specially treated of skin of a kosher animal and the letters are inscribed with a quill pen by a specially trained scribe called a sofer.
+Most synagogues have at least one Torah scroll, from which the Torah is read during worship services.
+It is handwritten on parchment made from the specially treated of skin of a kosher animal, and the letters are inscribed with a quill pen by a specially trained scribe called a sofer.